Elyse Pignolet

 Elyse Pignolet is a visual artist living and working in Los Angeles, California.

 Early life and education

-Born in Oakland, CA, Elyse Pignolet is an American with Filipino heritage.
+Born in Oakland, California, Elyse Pignolet is an American with Filipino heritage.
 She studied fine arts at California State University, San Francisco.
 She continued her studies at California State University, Long Beach, on a CSU exchange program.
 In 2001 she lived in Madrid and Barcelona, Spain, studying arts and Spanish.
 She completed her BFA degree at CSU Long Beach in 2007.
 Her studies included an intensive ceramics exchange through mainland China in 2007, and participation in the International Ceramics Biennal in Korea, also in 2007.

 Pignolet has conducted extensive research in Portugal, with an emphasis on "azulejo" tile painting techniques, as well as in Mexico City.

-Pignolet currently is based in Los Angeles, with a studio in San Pedro, CA.
+Pignolet currently is based in Los Angeles, with a studio in San Pedro, California.